Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 - The Devils have been an underdog in eight games this season, with four upset wins (50.0%).

-- New Jersey is 4-4 when it is underdogs of -105 or longer on the moneyline.
+- New Jersey has won four of its eight games when it is the underdog by -105 or longer on the moneyline.

 Hurricanes Player Props